PigeonProtocolConsortium/pigeon-go-cli/README.md

  - [ ] Add a note about "shallow" vs. "deep" verification.
  - [ ] Finish all the things below

-# Protocol Changes?

- - [X] Just ditch `lipmaa` altogether in the name of time?
- - [ ] Don't enforce a structure on how blobs are packed into bundles- the client is forced to determine the SHA checksum regardless.
-Forced structure just complicates protocol design.
- - [ ] Mandate usage of ZIP files so that bundles are always a single file?

  |Done?|Noun        |Verb       | Flag / arg 1  | Flag 2    |
  |-----|------------|-----------|---------------|-----------|
  |     |bundle      |ingest     |               |           |